Since travelindependent launched a lot has changed...

 London and Paris shopping trips) typically stay close to home with Taiwan,

-Machau and Hong Kong being the favorites, but now are found as backpackers in South East Asia
+Macau and Hong Kong being the favourites, but now are found as backpackers in South East Asia

 (were they are gaining visa free access).